arqex/freezer/README.md

 #### Events

-Every time that the data is updated, an `update` event is triggered on the freezer object.
-In order to use those events, *Freezer* implement the [listener API](#listener-api), and `on`, `once`, `off` and `trigger` methods are available on them.
+Every time the data is updated, an `update` event is triggered on the freezer object.
+In order to use those events, *Freezer* implements the [listener API](#listener-api), and `on`, `once`, `off` and `trigger` methods are available on them.

 ## Update methods

 Freezer data has three different types of nodes: *Hashes*, *Arrays* and *leaf nodes*.
-A leaf node can't be updated by itself and it need to be updated using its parent node.
-Every updating method return a new immutable object with the new node result of the update:
+A leaf node can't be updated by itself and needs to be updated using its parent node.
+Every updating method returns a new immutable object with the new node result of the update:
 ```js
 var freezer = new Freezer({obj: {a:'hola', b:'adios'}, arr: [1,2]});